Meet Roy, a seasoned litigator and proven ally to real estate developers.

 When Roy isn’t working, he is…

-Serving on the board of directors for New Horizons, New Hampshire’s largest homeless shelter, soup kitchen, and food pantry.
-He can also be found mountain biking, hiking, or skiing—or cheering on a college hockey game.
+Serving on the board of directors for Families in Transition, New Hampshire’s largest homeless shelter, soup kitchen, and food pantry, and for the See Science Center, an interactive children’s science museum.
+He can also be found falling down while mountain biking, hiking, or skiing.

 JD, Cornell Law School, 1992, cum laude